-Prior to joining Duane Morris LLP in 1998, Mr. Berliner was the general counsel to the San Francisco Public Utilities Commission (PUC), where for nearly 20 years he advised the PUC and San Francisco's mayor and board of supervisors on matters pertaining to water and energy utilities and municipal affairs.
-He is a board member of the Water Education Foundation and a member of the Association of California Water Agencies, the Section of the Environment, Energy and Resources of the American Bar Association and The State Bar of California.
+Prior to joining Duane Morris, Mr. Berliner was General Counsel to the San Francisco Public Utilities Commission (PUC), where for nearly 20 years he advised the PUC and San Francisco's Mayors, Boards of Supervisors and various operating departments on matters pertaining to water and energy utilities and municipal affairs.
+He is a board member of the Water Education Association, President of the Board of Governors of the California Water Political Action Committee and member of the Association of California Water Agencies.

 - Representation of investor-owned utilities on water transfers.

 - Representation of real estate developers on water transfers, CEQA and WSA matters.